lemeb/rag-training/rag-template/README.md

 - 5: A chatbot that can use multiple tools (web search, similarity search, weather API)
 - 6: A research agent leveraging web search and similarity search

+### If DuckDuckGo is not working

+If DuckDuckGo does not perform search (because of rate limiting), you can use [Exa](https://exa.ai/) as an alternative.
+To do so, you need to sign up for an account and then add your API key as `EXA_API_KEY` to the `.env` file in the root directory of the project.

 ## Don't forget to run the RAG pre-processing!

 Note that the RAG pre-processing will _not_ have been done yet!
 To do so, you should run the  following command: